Mapping GraphQL Responses

 All schema fields must be mapped

-The only way to populate a field from a connector is via selection, so every field defined in the schema must be mapped at least once in a connector.
+The only way to populate a field from a Connector is via selection, so every field defined in the schema must be mapped at least once in a Connector.
 The exception is fields that are resolved from another subgraph, such as those marked @external.

-Leaf nodes must be scalars
+Leaf selections must be scalars

-Different connectors can resolve different fields of the same object, so you must specify every field that a given connector resolves.
+Different Connectors can resolve different fields of the same object, so you must specify every field that a given Connector resolves.
 That means you can never map an entire object and expect the fields to be implicitly mapped.
 You must map all fields explicitly.

 GraphQL